 If you’re pregnant and feeling a hard stomach, you may be wondering if something is wrong.
 In most cases, a hard belly in the third trimester is normal and is caused by your baby’s position or your body’s changing shape.
-However, there are some situations where a hard stomach can be a sign of a problem.
-Keep reading to learn more about what causes a hard stomach during pregnancy and when you should see a doctor.
+Often you’ll find that it softens if you lay down.
+BUT, there are some situations where a hard stomach can be a sign of a problem.
+So let’s talk about the difference.

-But first, how do I know all of this?
+But first, how do I know so much about pregnant bellies?
 Hi — I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have talked with hundreds women about why their stomach feels hard and what is normal — so I’m a good resource if it’s a question for you!
+I have been a nurse since 1997 and I have 20 years of OB nursing experience.
+I have talked with hundreds women about why their stomach feels hard and what is normal — so I’m a good resource if it’s a question for you!

 Baby’s Growth (and subsequence uterus growth)